soreng/UmbracoFormsDocumentation/Installation/upgrade.md

 ![Upgrade Progress](UpgradeProgress.png)

-Once it's completed the upgrade notification should be gone and you can continue using a newly updated Umbraco Forms.
+Once it's completed the upgrade notification should be gone and you can continue using a newly updated Umbraco Forms section.